faldupriyank/leeway/README.md

-# leeway
+# Leeway: Addressing Variability in Dead-Block Prediction for Last-Level Caches
 Source code for the replacement policy published in [Faldu et al., PACT'17] and [Faldu et al., CRC2'17].
+Instructions are found here: https://github.com/faldupriyank/leeway/wiki.

 **Please cite the following if you use Leeway in your evaluation.**